google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

 ![Screenshot of two videos in desktop Chrome, showing thumbnails](images/Chrome-desktop-video-thumbnails.jpg)

-To see this in action, check out the [simpl.info/fullscreen/video](http://simpl.info/fullscreen/video) demo.
+To see this in action, check out the {% link_sample _code/fullscreen.html %}demo{% endlink_sample %}.
 When you tap or click on a thumbnail, the thumbnail is replaced by a fullscreen video element.

 ### Include captions to improve accessibility